 And the lovely Juliette with the voice of angel?
 What of her?
 She was still a young woman and her voice was considered spectacular so she went off to Europe and trained her voice with the finest coaches eventually returning to her home in Brooklyn…visiting Ithaca.
 Eventually she met Dr. Harmon Hadley of Princeton, a widower and successful doctor.
 The pair married and raised Harmon’s two children.

-Juliette Holmes Griffith Mosher Hadley is buried with her parents and brother in Ithaca City Cemetery.
+Juliette Holmes Griffith Mosher Ashley is buried with her parents and brother in Ithaca City Cemetery.

 Author, Historian and Genealogical Researcher